 • Restrooms are available, and pink and blue bushes are along the trail…

-• Participants should bring a bag lunch, water and be prepared for a day in the field.
+• Participants should bring water and be prepared for a day in the field.

 • There is no rain date for this event.
 We will make every effort to hold it, even in a few rain showers.
 If it looks like a deluge, we'll notify you of cancellation and refund your money.